RyzenMu/Ultimate-React-Course/keywords.md

 . if the state of error is a message then react will return the previous error which is saved in the cache.

 SELECTING A MOVIE:
+.&larr; is left arrow in html.

+LOADING MOVIE DETAILS:
+. values of empty object is undefined.

+ADDING A WATCHED MOVIE:
 .